weitong8591/differentiable_ransac/README.md

 [comment]: <> (```)

 ## Datasets
-Saved features can be downloaded from [diff_ransac_data](https://cmp.felk.cvut.cz/~weitong/diff_ransac_data.zip), including Scene St. Peters Square for training, and other 12 scenes for testing.
+Saved features for E/F estimation can be downloaded from [diff_ransac_data](https://cmp.felk.cvut.cz/~weitong/diff_ransac_data.zip), including Scene St. Peters Square for training, and other 12 scenes for testing.
 878M in total, contains two folders: 878M data and 1M evaluation list of numpy files.
+The features of 3DMatch and 3DLoMatch for training, validation and testing can be downloaded from [3d_match_data](https://cmp.felk.cvut.cz/~weitong/3d_match_data.zip).

 Specify the data path in all of the scripts by parameter '-pth <>'.
 RootSIFT feature preparation is referred to [Ransac-tutorial-data](https://github.com/ducha-aiki/ransac-tutorial-2020-data), [NG-RANSAC](https://github.com/vislearn/ngransac).

 [comment]: <> (Saved features and models can be downloaded from [here]&#40;https://cmp.felk.cvut.cz/~weitong/&#41;.)

-## Implementation
+## Implementations
 The minimal solvers, model scoring functions and the RANSAC algorithm,local optimization, etc. are re-implemented in PyTorch referring to [MAGSAC](https://github.com/danini/magsac).
 Also, thanks to the public repo of [CLNet](https://github.com/sailor-z/CLNet), [NG-RANSAC](https://github.com/vislearn/ngransac), and the libraries of
 [PyTorch](https://pytorch.org/get-started/previous-versions/),